brainrake/glossary/rip.md

 - runtime type errors can not be avoided, only mitigated by manually checking the types of arguments of _all_ functions we define, and handling exceptions (see above)

 **What to use instead:**
-- [static types](https://en.wikipedia.org/wiki/Type_system#STATIC) give us the strongest guarantee of the absence of runtime errors and exceptions: a formal logical proof extracted from the program by the type checker
+- [static types](https://en.wikipedia.org/wiki/Type_system#STATIC) give us the strongest guarantee of the absence of runtime exceptions: a formal logical proof extracted from the program by the type checker
 - since we already proved the correct use of values and functions, there is no need to keep type information around during runtime, so the compiler throws it away, increasing performance
 - with [type inference](https://en.wikipedia.org/wiki/Type_inference), we don't have to write down types in static languages, so this apparent advantage disappears.